 Scholars define words, so we can know what each other is talking about.
 If I talk about an egg, other people know I am referring to an egg.
 A clear picture forms in their minds eye.
 History is a word that is used to describe the past.
 The past is not a clear picture of what history is.
 Right now history is in action.
 It used the past to create now.
 You are your history, and you are still here, building tomorrow.
 Tomorrow you will be new history, building the future.

 History is a living thing.
 Its lifespan is probably forever.
 You won’t be here that long.
-Live your life kindly.
-Improve history as you live it.
+Living your life kindly will improve history as you live it.